Security Studies (BSc)

 Rosalie de Vries

-Second year student
+Third year student

 “What I think makes security studies so interesting, is that you can find security cases all around you!
 And new challenges arise everyday.
 If we consider the Covid-19 crisis that we encounter today, you can take a look at the questions that arise in politics, and are all over the news.
 Do we close our borders?
 How do we implement new measurements, and how do we communicate those to the population?
 What can we do to soften the financial problems of affected businesses?
 Security studies is a programme that prepares you to respond adequately to real-life situations, with academic knowledge, but also skills to put this into practice.”